leeandher/Stacker-News/README.md

 ## How it Works

 This app was made with a pretty modern, 2018/19 stack.
 Let's start with the backend.
 The database is actually a demo server hosted by [Prisma](prisma), which uses their Prisma Client to interact with it.
 The reason for Prisma?
 Well their baked-in GraphQL support of course!
 Next, there's the server, which is generated through `graphql-yoga`, the choice GraphQL library based on
 Express.js.
-The resolvers, schema, datamodel and relations are all specified by yours truly.
+The resolvers, schema, data model and relations are all specified by yours truly.

 The frontend was written using React (of course).
 In order to interact with the GraphQL API, an `ApolloClient` was used to handle caching, requests, queries, mutations and subscriptions.
 In addition, JWTs were used for authentication, but since it's just a demo, they're stored in cache.